BDC Hamburger Icon

 Amazon mobile homepage

-Amazon smartphone homepage.
+Amazon’s smartphone homepage.
 Image source: Amazon.com

-Takeaway: If you have many products, make your website easy to navigate by allowing shoppers to search by department and category, as Amazon has done.
+Takeaway: If you have many products, make your website easy to navigate by allowing shoppers to search by department and category, as Amazon does.
 Ensure the department links are prominent at the top of the page and are easy to find.
 Be consistent with your linking structure throughout the website so you don’t confuse shoppers.

 TipBottom line